In this Guide

 It comes with all the parts and supplies you need to get started.
 In addition to the cooler unit and the tap, you get a standard D-system Sankey coupler, a CO2 regulator, a 5-pound aluminum CO2 tank, NSF approved air and beer lines, and a spanner wrench for adjusting the plumbing components.

 It’s very affordable.
-At well under $500, this one is a good solution for people who don’t have a lot of money to spend on a kegerator, but still want something better than the low-quality budget models.
+This one is a good solution for people who don’t have a lot of money to spend on a kegerator, but still want something better than the low-quality budget models.

 The parts are covered by a 1-year warranty.